NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Getting around the collapsed bridge was our one portage of the afternoon.
 Once on the other side, we took a few moments to set up a photo that has become a staple on each canoe trip.
 That would be an action shot of Max, the stern paddler, at work (or is that play?) that I send to Lila.

 A last mini-portage and we were on Carafel Lake.
-The Ottertooth map (Southern Track) indicates three sites; we headed for the first one, located on the north shore of the lake.
+The Ottertooth map (Southern Track) shows three sites; we headed for the first, located on the north shore of the lake.
 It was an excellent site that could host a large canoe group.
 We had it to ourselves!

 —————-